Discolsure: This post has affiliate links.

 To keep control, cross every item you bought off the list.
 When you did not spend your upper limit on an item, you may re-adjust your upper limits on the other items.

-When you find these steps useful, please help your friends by tweeting them these easy steps to keep your wardrobe under control.
+When you find these steps useful, please help your friends by sharing the post.
 Thank you. 🙂

 Have you prepared your closet already for the warm season?
 When do you swap out the winter clothes for the summer clothes?
 Do you have a routine that works for you?
-Let me know by email, I am curious.
+Let me know, I am curious.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.